What is Helium?

 - And, of course, filling party and parade balloons with a safe, non-flammable gas.

-Click here to see a list of Government Users of Helium and the communities that might be affected by a shutdown of the Federal Helium Program.
+Click here to see a list of Government Users and Other Users of Helium.

 How is the Federal Helium Program authorized?